nypl-openaudio/start-here/README.md

 Event volunteers will be on hand during the event to help out.

 > **IMPORTANT:** All code you submit in the Open Audio Weekend should go to repositories you create in the [OpenAudio Organization](//github.com/nypl-openaudio).
+Make sure your repositories are public.

 ### Sharing Your Project